wp-plugins/thoora-wordpress-widget/readme.txt

 == Installation ==

-This section describes how to install the widget and get it working.
+This section describes how to install the widget **manually** and get it working.

 1. Unpack and install the Thoora widget folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress